AathreyaG/reactai-starter/user-story.md

 Functional Description:

 The system should allow users to upload a CSV file containing catalog data.
 The backend should validate, parse, and store this data in PostgreSQL.
-The UI should provide real-time feedback during the upload and notify users upon completion.
+The UI should provide real-time feedback during upload and notify users upon completion.

 **GIVEN-WHEN-THEN Scenario**:

 GIVEN I am on the file upload page

 WHEN I select a valid CSV file and click "Upload"

 THEN the system should process the file, validate its format, and store the data in the database

 **Acceptance Criteria**: